Benefits of an Internship

 - Complete a minimum of 150 hours of work to earn 3 credit hours

-- Final written paper or presentation (details to be coordinated with your internship
+- Presentation (details to be coordinated with your internship

 For More Information about Earning Course Credit, Contact